Programs for Education

 In other words, if two colleges have similar costs of attendance, a student may be offered entirely different financial aid packages should one of the colleges be using leveraged analysis or preferential packaging.
 Unless, you do a money saving Dry Run with us or someone else who is familiar with the financial aid practices at many colleges, you will seldom know which college is offering the best value from a financial standpoint.
 Even now with the required Net Cost Calculator on college websites, you still won’t know the true bottom line cost of that college until one week following the student’s acceptance.

-The differences outlined above can be as large as $15,000 a year or more.
+The differences outlined above can be as large as $18,000 a year or more.
 These differences are often masked by sticker price.
-That is why we encourage all families to include a realistic money-saving Dry Run step in their college planning.
+That is why we encourage all families to include a realistic money-saving Dry Run step in their college planning.
 If you have not done that yet, then what are you waiting for?
 Do not repeat the experience that this parent had.

 Is Your Student Typical?
 0

 The majority of college-bound students do it the wrong way.
 Is your student in the majority?
 Fall is college application time for seniors.
-The Class of 2018 is one of the largest most competitive high school class in American history.
+The Class of 2025 was one of the largest most competitive high school class in American history.
+3.9 million students applied to colleges.
 High school seniors around the country are applying to their Dream Schools.

 Every year the following scenarios are played out by countless ambitious students everywhere.